Conference Registration is now open!

 In other states, services for people with developmental disabilities might be housed in other state departments.
 For more information about the Department of Developmental Disabilities in your state, go online and search “Department of Developmental Disabilities” and your state of residence.

-There are also agencies that help individuals without disabilities seek employment that youth and adults with ASD can seek out for assistance.
+There are also agencies that help individuals without disabilities seek employment that autistic youth and adults can seek out for assistance.
 You can learn more about a Cleveland employment agency that assists Clevelanders to find employment by visiting ohiomeansjobs.monster.com.

 The National Secondary Transition Technical Assistance Center offers a comprehensive website.
 Their “transition planning” section has many free resources about effective transition planning from high school to adulthood and some suggestions on employment and post-secondary options.